Schiff Institute Science and Innovation Advisory Board

 This is why we have created the Schiff Institute Science and Innovation Advisory Board.
 Each board member is a leader in their scientific area of expertise.
 Our board includes experts in the microbiome, brain health, nutrigenomics and personalized nutrition, omega-3s, public health nutrition, and dietary supplements.
 This diverse team of thought leaders provides us with key insights to guide our product innovations and to inform our team on scientific developments in nutrition and health.

 Dr. Regan Bailey is a Professor in the Department of Nutrition Science at Purdue University, and directs the Indiana Clinical and Translational Science Institute, Purdue Diet Assessment Center.
 Prior to Purdue, Dr. Bailey was a Nutritional Epidemiologist and Director of Career Development and Outreach at the NIH Office of Dietary Supplements.
 Dr. Bailey is a Registered Dietitian who completed a dietetic internship and M.S. in Food and Nutrition from the Indiana University of Pennsylvania.
 Dr. Bailey received her Ph.D. in Nutrition Science from The Pennsylvania State University.
 Dr. Bailey completed an M.P.H from the Bloomberg School of Public Health at Johns Hopkins University.
 The focus of research in the Bailey lab is to improve the methods of measuring nutritional status to optimize health.
 She utilizes nationally-representative survey data to characterize the American dietary landscape, to identify the optimal methods for assessment of biomarkers of nutritional status, and importantly, to understand how dietary intakes relate to health outcomes.
-Her work has identified differences in nutritional exposures by gender, race, ethnicity, age, and income, suggesting the need for population-specific, interventions and public health policy.
 She is the author of more than 130 peer-reviewed scientific publications, and has recently been elected to the National Academy of Medicine for her research contributions.

 Dr. David Chernoff is Chief Medical Officer at SetPoint Medical.
 Dr. Chernoff previously served as the Chief Medical Officer for Schiff Nutrition and OLLY.
 As a molecular diagnostics and biopharmaceutical industry veteran, he has played pivotal roles in moving early stage R&D programs successfully through clinical development and product commercialization and evaluating a broad range of in-licensing opportunities.
 Dr. Chernoff has served as a translational medicine consultant to more than 40 biotechnology, pharmaceutical and medical device companies and has held Chief Medical Officer posts with a number of companies, including Crescendo Bioscience, Adamas Pharma, XDX, CardioDX, Tethys Biosciences and Aquinox Pharma.
 He has also served as Vice President of Corporate Technology at Elan Pharmaceuticals and Medical Director at Chiron Diagnostics, where he played a pivotal role in the development of viral load assays for HIV, HCV, HBV and CMV.
 Additionally, he has held positions as principal with life sciences management consulting firm, Keelin Reeds Ventures, and entrepreneurin-residence and operating partner at TPG Biotech VC Fund.